geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Then you can write an example to your beautiful MNIST or something.
 Yeah, yeah, yeah, yeah.

 ##### **Geohot** [[00:14:17](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=857)]
-I mean, I'm not sure if it's going to work or not, but...
+I mean, I'm not sure if it's going to work or not, but..
 You want a gradient accumulation example?
 Yeah.

 ##### **Chenyu** [[00:14:19](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=859)]
 Okay.
 But regardless, I'm still interested to know why the current implementation have memory issue, and that's the specific questions I have I post in viz.
 I think it's nice if our tools can show that.